boom-army/docs/README.md

-# sosol docs
+# Boom.Army docs

-A repo containing any documentation relevant to sosol and it's delivery.
+A repo containing any documentation relevant to [boom.army](https://boom.army) and it's delivery.